Notes on the Geography of Sri Lanka: Kandy: Colonist Life

 Still another hotel, although in this case the "royal" might refer to the kings of Kandy

-In business for more than a century: Cargills was a diversified corporation, and retailing was just a small part of their business.
+In business for more than a century, Cargills was a diversified corporation, and retailing was just a small part of its business.
 The company now runs a chain of Food City supermarkets, including this one.

 The local branch of the Church of England.
 It sits on land taken from the Temple of the Tooth--an action not yet forgiven, let alone forgotten.

 Inside, a plaque to a visiting agent.
-The phrase "truest of friends" may well be accurate, but visiting agents were inspectors sent by absentee plantation owners to check up on their properties and wasn't a vocation likely to win friends.
+The phrase "truest of friends" may well be accurate, but visiting agents were inspectors sent by absentee plantation owners to check up on their properties, not a vocation likely to win friends.

 Another plaque, this one to the founder of Wace Park, who died in the saddle.

-The Church of Scotland, taken from a spot in the churchyard that hides the busy street on which the church actually sits.
+The Church of Scotland, seem from a spot in the churchyard that hides the busy street on which the church sits.
 The church was built by and for coffee planters.

 The Methodist church.